AgentMC/Sao20/Translate/En/Part2.md

 It was Tiese who interrupted.
 Kirito answered with a sort of embarrassed expression.

 "Even though I've planned to be careful, somehow **Eng**... a sacred word came out.
-Loop is ring, or something of that shape, it included the meaning of "never-ending" or "repeating"......
+Loop is ring, or something of that shape, it included the meaning of 'never-ending' or 'repeating'......
 Good explanation?"

 Kirito gazed at Asuna who smiled and nodded.